Subscribe to updates

 Wellbeing of London's Firefighters

-The Committee also heard from Dean Corney, founder of Walk and Talk 999, who shared his personal experience and the success of his initiative in providing a safe space for emergency service personnel to discuss their mental health.
+The economic impact of firefighters being off sick was raised, with the understanding that preventative mental health support can yield significant returns.
+Dean Corney, a firefighter and founder of Walk and Talk 999, shared his personal experience and the success of his initiative in providing a safe space for emergency service personnel to talk.
+He emphasised the importance of accessible, non-clinical support and the need for variety in interventions beyond traditional counselling.

 London Fire Brigade National Framework Documents

-The Committee reviewed the London Fire Commissioner's draft Reserves Strategy and Medium-Term Financial Strategy for 2026/27, as well as the draft Statement of Assurance for 2024/25.
+The Committee reviewed the London Fire Commissioner's draft Reserves Strategy and Medium-Term Financial Strategy for 2026/27, and the draft Statement of Assurance for 2024/25.

 Fire Committee Work Programme